imirjar/imirjar/README.md

 # Hi, I'm Artem 👋

-Middle [GOLANG](https://go.dev/) Developer with more than 5 years of commertial experience.
+I'am [GOLANG](https://go.dev/) Developer with more than 5 years of commertial experience.
 I have excellent knowledge in backend development on Golang.
 In general worked with microservice arthitecture.

 <p align='center'>